puppetlabs-toy-chest/puppet-quest-guide/README.md

 Now open your web browser and point it to:

 	localhost:4000

+To build the HTML without launching the development server, use the command:

+	jekyll build

 ## PDF Generation

-The pdf_make.py script will automatically generate the PDF files that are bundled with the Learning VM download.
+The pdf_make.py script will automatically generate the PDF Quest Guide that is bundled with the Learning VM download.

 Though the PDF is a separate end-point from the Jekyll static html version of the Quest Guide, it relies on Jekyll to parse markdown and liquid templates to html.